afroald/ios-backup/README.md

 # ios-backup [wip]
 A library for working with iOS backups.
 Work in progress.
-Definately not finished.
+Definitely not finished.

 ## Resources
 - <https://stackoverflow.com/a/13793043>